glotzerlab/signac-docs/development/design.md

 A *Project* is defined by a *project root directory* and has a default workspace ("workspace").

+**Project version**

+The specification version used for a specific project can be made explicit via the "version" key within the local configuration file.
+A missing key corresponds to version "0".

 **Project (root) directory**

 A directory that contains a *project configuration file*.